- Achieving Sustainable Site Design through Low Impact Development Practices

 The important features of an air barrier system in a building are: Continuity, Structural Support, Air impermeability, and Durability.

-To ensure continuity, each component serving its role in resisting infiltration such as a wall or a window assembly or a foundation or a roof must all be interconnected, to prevent air leakage at the joints between materials, components, assemblies, and systems.
+To ensure continuity, each component serving its role in resisting infiltration, such as a wall or a window assembly or a foundation or a roof, must all be interconnected to prevent air leakage at the joints between materials, components, assemblies, and systems and penetrations through them, such as conduits and pipes.

 Materials selected for the air barrier system must perform their function for the expected life of the structure; otherwise they must be accessible for periodic maintenance, such as elastomeric paint coatings on concrete block.